Rookout/rookout-training/projects-filters.md

 6. Click the Save button.
 You should see the name of your project change to **Python To-Do App**.

-You're now ready to move on to [Section 4 - Creating Non-Breaking Breakpoints](./non-breaking-breakpoints.md) where we will explore how you can start getting data from your live running applications.
+You're now ready to move on to [Section 4 - Setting Non-Breaking Breakpoints](./non-breaking-breakpoints.md) where we will explore how you can start getting data from your live running applications.